humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-20-speed-up-your-javascript-part-2.md

     schedule([doSomething, doSomethingElse, doOneMoreThing], window);

-I&#8217;m expecting that JavaScript libraries will soon start including more processing functions such as this.
+I'm expecting that JavaScript libraries will soon start including more processing functions such as this.
 YUI has already added the [Queue][5] object in version 3.0 that helps to manage the running of several functions in a row using a timer.

-Regardless of the tools available to help split up complex processes, it&#8217;s still vital for developers to be able to understand and identify bottlenecks that will benefit from using this approach.
+Regardless of the tools available to help split up complex processes, it's still vital for developers to be able to understand and identify bottlenecks that will benefit from using this approach.
 Whether there be too many loops, too much recursion, or just plain too much going on, you now know how to deal with each.
 Remember, the techniques and functions presented here are just a starting point and not a golden bullet, you should (and will likely have to) modify the code presented so that it works for your specific usage.

 **Update (1/20):** Fixed copy/paste error in `schedule()` function.